Pro-Forma Earnings Definition

 It also helps to find Pro-Forma EPS.
 This calculation is based on the normalized net income that excludes non-recurring expenses.
 Pro-Forma EPS aims to find the stream of earnings from operations, which can be used to forecast future EPS.

-Pro-forma EPS is very helpful in Mergers and Acquisitions; wherein it adds the target net income and any additional synergies or incremental adjustments to the numerator while adding new shares issued due to acquisition to the denominator.
+Pro-forma EPS is very helpful in Mergers and Acquisitions.
+It adds the target net income and any additional synergies or incremental adjustments to the numerator while adding new shares issued due to acquisition to the denominator.

 Pro-Forma EPS Formula

-- Pro-Forma EPS is used by acquiring a company to determine the financial outcome they will have by acquiring the target or merger with the target.
-It also allows the acquirer to determine whether this transaction will be accretive or dilute and have a positive effect on EPS.
+• Pro-Forma EPS is used by acquiring a company to determine the financial outcome they will have by acquiring the target or merger with the target.
+It also allows the acquirer to determine whether this transaction will be accretive or dilutive and positively affect EPS.
 This situation can also arise where Earnings Per Share can increase, but the value of merger companies is lower than the acquirer and target.

-- Please note Incremental Adjustment are an added value item that is created when two companies merge.
+• Please note that incremental adjustments are an added value item created when two companies merge.

-- For example, an E-commerce company merges with the courier company.
-Through this merger, an e-commerce company can save its original courier cost, which was paid to third party courier companies earlier.
-This company is using its resources, which leads to an increase in profit and reduce costs.
+• For example, an E-commerce company merges with a courier company.
+This company is using its resources, which leads to increased profit and reduced costs.
+Through this merger, an e-commerce company can save its original courier cost, which was paid to third-party courier companies earlier.

 How to Calculate Pro-Forma Earnings per Share (EPS)?